james22402/assignment-3--computer-and-network-administration--mwd-260--spring-2020/README.md

 ```

 ### Question 2
 Write a script that checks whether a program exists on your machine.
+This program will be passed to your script via an argument.
 If it doesn’t, it should try to fetch the program via `apt install`. (_`12` pts_)

 ```bash
 echo "Searching for package $1 locally..."